-Please visit Access Handshake names for more options on how to view your Handshake domains
+Please visit our Handshake helpdesk article for more options on how to view your Handshake domains

 NextDNS is one of the most popular methods for accessing Handshake domain names.
 Install NextDNS.
 You can click “try it now” on nextdns.io to connect your device and resolve Handshake domains.
 Scroll to the Setup Guide at NextDNS to select the option for your device, confirm with the green button at the top of the page, and then go to the “settings” tab to “resolve Handshake domains.”